Generic name: hydroxyzine [ hye-DROX-ee-zeen ]

-Hydroxyzine reduces activity in the central nervous system.
-It also acts as an antihistamine that reduces the natural chemical histamine in the body.
-Histamine can produce symptoms of sneezing and runny nose, or hives on the skin.
+Hydroxyzine is an antihistamine that reduces the effects of natural chemical histamine in the body.
+Histamine can produce symptoms of itching, or hives on the skin.
 Hydroxyzine may be used to treat allergic skin reactions such as hives or contact dermatitis.

 Hydroxyzine is also used to treat allergic skin reactions such as hives or contact dermatitis.

 Stop using this medicine and call your doctor at once if you have a serious side effect such as tremors, confusion, seizures, or restless muscle movements in your eyes, tongue, jaw, or neck.

-You should not use this medication if you are allergic to hydroxyzine, or if you are pregnant.
+You should not use hydroxyzine if you are allergic to it, or if:

-blockage in your stomach or intestines;
+blockage in your digestive tract (stomach or intestines);

 How should I take hydroxyzine?

 Take hydroxyzine exactly as prescribed by your doctor.
-Do not take it in larger amounts or for longer than recommended.
-Follow the directions on your prescription label.Take this medicine with a full glass of water.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Shake the oral suspension (liquid) well just before you measure a dose.
-Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or cup, not a regular table spoon.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.